 - Google Nest Cam (wired): $99 / £89 / €99

 - Google Nest Cam with Floodlight: $279 / £269 / €299

 The 2021 iteration of the Google Nest Cam is very different from any of its predecessors.
 First, and most importantly, it can be used in both a wired and completely wireless state.
 This makes it, unbelievably, the very first wireless security camera bearing the Nest name.
 Second, it can be used both indoors and outdoors, since it has an IP54 rating.

 Visually, the device looks a lot like the now-discontinued Nest Cam Outdoor.
 However, it is significantly larger than that older model to accommodate the non-removable battery pack inside.
 The whole device is about the size of a coffee mug — it even looks a bit like one when stood upright.

 Outside of its wireless capabilities, it delivers all the features you’d expect from a Nest security camera.
-It alerts you when it spots something, records footage automatically, saves that footage in the cloud, and integrates easily with Google Assistant (but is not compatible with Alexa or HomeKit).
+It alerts you when it spots something, records footage automatically, saves that footage in the cloud, and integrates easily with Google Assistant (it’s now natively compatible with Amazon Alexa too, but not Apple HomeKit).
 However, unlike past models, it has on-device machine learning capabilities, which allows a lot of its AI smarts to happen quickly and securely without needing to ping Google’s servers.

 There’s also a small but powerful speaker built into the camera, allowing you to both hear what’s going on as well as project your voice to the camera’s surroundings.
 This is very similar to the previously mentioned Nest Outdoor Cam.